uwetom/Principles-of-3D-Maya-tutorials/worksheet_3_more_modeling.md

-# Worksheet 5 - Organic modeling from a reference
+# Worksheet 3 - Organic modeling from a reference Image

 ### Before you start